DockerJamaica/docker.training/nodejs/angularjs-mongodb.rst

       environment:
         ME_CONFIG_MONGODB_ADMINUSERNAME: root
         ME_CONFIG_MONGODB_ADMINPASSWORD: example
+        ME_CONFIG_MONGODB_SERVER: database
       depends_on:
         - database

 ..

-  Note, the ``mongo-express`` service is using the MongoDB user'c credentials that was set the database service.
+  Note, the ``mongo-express`` service is using the MongoDB user's credentials that was set the database service and the database service name.

 Running the application in the Docker Container